Customization

 };

-Take into account that this configuration will apply to all instances of this embed form.
-If you want to override some of this configuration for one specific embed, use the following approaches as they override the configuration received from the platform.
+Consider that this configuration will impact all instances of this embedded form.
+If you need to override specific settings for a particular embed, utilize the following approaches, as they take precedence over the configuration received from the platform.

-YepCode Forms supports several appearance configurations to fit with your site styles.
+YepCode Forms support several appearance configurations to align with your site's styles.

-This configuration must be provided using the options object, and allows to change this appearance details:
+This configuration must be provided using the options object and allows you to change various appearance details:

 - Theme & styles configuration